 How Are The 3M Ear Plugs Defective?

-3M marketed the earplugs to the U.S Government as having excellent Noise Reduction Ratings (NRR) which is a measure of the ear plug’s effectiveness to reduce noise.
+3M marketed the earplugs to the U.S Government as having excellent Noise Reduction Ratings (NRR), a measure of the ear plug’s effectiveness in reducing noise.
 However, an alleged design defect allows the earplugs to loosen while implanted, which causes the user to lose sound protection.

-In 2016, the U.S. Government filed a Qui Tam suit against 3M alleging it sold the CAEV2 earplugs to the Government without disclosing this defect.
-Later that year, 3M settled these allegations agreeing to pay a total of $9.1 million.
+In 2016, the U.S. Government filed a Qui Tam suit against 3M, alleging it sold the CAEV2 earplugs to the Government without disclosing this defect.
+Later that year, 3M settled these allegations agreeing to pay $9.1 million.

-In 2003, almost 30% of veterans had tinnitus at discharge, with 15% of veterans suffering moderate to severe hearing loss.
+In 2003, almost 30% of veterans had tinnitus at discharge, with 15% suffering moderate to severe hearing loss.

 The current numbers are even worse, with over half of all combat soldiers suffering from significant hearing loss.

-Sound is measured in decibels (dB) with a person with normal hearing able to hear sounds from 0 to 140 dB.
-Any sounds greater than 90 dB can cause discomfort with sounds greater than 120 dB resulting in potential temporary or permanent hearing loss.
+Sound is measured in decibels (dB), and a person with normal hearing can hear sounds from 0 to 140 dB.
+Any sound more significant than 90 dB can cause discomfort, with sounds greater than 120 dB resulting in potential temporary or permanent hearing loss.

-Almost all military firearms, grenades, and missiles measure far over 120 decibels.
+Almost all military firearms, grenades, and missiles measure over 120 decibels.
 A 9mm pistol registers sound at 157 dB, as does the M-16 rifle carried by most military members.

 Military individuals who carry more massive weapons like the MAAWS recoilless rifle and the light antitank weapon are exposed to sounds over 182 dB.
-Putting these numbers into perspective, a rock concert typically measures 110 decibels, a jet engine at takeoff measures 140 decibels, and a rocket at launch measures 180 decibels.
+Considering these numbers, a rock concert typically measures 110 decibels, a jet engine at takeoff measures 140 decibels, and a rocket at launch measures 180 decibels.